The reality options reduce to three:

 2. Mental.
 In this view, the physical world is a dream of the mind, e.g. in solipsism a self-existing observer dreams a world that isn’t there at all.
-The esse est percipi thesis that the mind creates reality is shown by optical illusions but that doesn’t mean there’s no reality out there.
+The esse est percipi thesis, that the mind creates reality, is shown by optical illusions but that doesn’t imply no reality out there.
 As Einstein said, surely the moon exists when no-one watches it?
-Solipsism doesn’t generalize well because if I’m dreaming you, you’re just my pixels.
-It solves the quantum observer effect by making everything an observer effect, but if no tree falls in a forest when no-one watches how does history arise?
+Solipsism solves the quantum observer effect but it doesn’t generalize well because if I’m dreaming you, you’re just my pixels.
+And if no tree falls in a forest when no-one watches, how does history arise?
 Do we fabricate the millions of years of dinosaurs before we came along?
-And if I am dreaming, why can’t I dream the body I want?
+If I am dreaming, why can’t I dream the body that I want?
 For these and other reasons this option is unlikely.…

 3. Quantum.
 In this view, quantum processing creates physical events that otherwise wouldn’t exist.
 Physics currently rejects this option because it gives:

 “…no means of understanding the hardware upon which that software is running.
 So we have no way of understanding the real physics of reality.”
 (Deutsch, 1997)